- This event has passed.

 Get a CE Certificate for this edWebinar Learn more

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient John Baca.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient John Baca.
 Baca performed the actions for which he would later be awarded the Medal of Honor during a night ambush mission in Vietnam, when he led his team through enemy fire to aide another platoon.
 As they prepared to engage the enemy, a fragmentation grenade was thrown into their midst.
 Baca covered the grenade with his steel helmet and fell on it as the grenade exploded, absorbing the lethal fragments and concussion with his body.
 Baca’s gallant action and total disregard for his personal well-being directly saved eight men from certain serious injury or death.

-This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
+This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to hear directly from an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.
-Before the edWebinar, we encourage teachers to review Baca’s story with their class.

 Medal of Honor Recipient John Baca Citation